goeiebook/creativelab/README.md

 ---

-I found the basketball, hidden in undergrowth.
-I smiled and reached out to pick it up.
+While passing through the park I saw the basketball, hidden in undergrowth.
+I smiled and picked it up.
 But something was wrong.
+It was dead.
 It had been stabbed.
 Disgusted, I dropped it and walked away.
 A few hours later I thought to take a picture of it.
 Because a story was forming, about code and circumstance.
 And the basketball played a key role.
-So I walked back to the park and photographed the ball where it lay.
+So I walked back to the ball and photographed it.
 Then I picked it up and dropped it into a garbage can.
 The ball displaced air from the garbage can.
-The air stank like dog shit.
+The air stank of dog shit.

 ![stabbed basketball][brokenball]